Michaelgwei86/kubernetes/Kubernetes/README.md

 - By default, a k8s cluster comes with a default namespace.
 Here, a user can provision resources.
 - the subsystem namespace is also created by default for a set of pods and services for its functioning.
 - The kubepublic is also created to host resources that are made available to the public.
-- Within a cluster, you can create diff namespaces for different projects and allocate resources to that namespace.
+- Within a cluster, you can create different namespaces for different projects and allocate resources to that namespace.
 - Resources from the same namespaces can refer to each other by their names,
 - they can also communicate with resources from another namespace by their names and append their namespace. eg msql.connect("db-service.dev.svc.cluster.local")